jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 date: 2019-05-22T09:00:00-04:00
 type: post
 dek: "How do you keep all of the random scripts you use working across systems?
-Let's explore One Weird Trick to share your configuration securely on AWS's dime."
+Store and share your configuration securely on AWS's dime."
 ---

-**Last year I made** a small list of productivity-related New Year's resolutions to tackle in 2019.
+**In January I made** a small list of productivity-related New Year's resolutions to tackle in 2019.
 This list included random items such as switching to right-handed mousing (as peripherals manufacturers continue to ignore [my cohort in the market][0]), moving from Ruby to Python for general purpose scripting (which is for another post), and consolidating the various scripts I use across different systems to portable tools that can be used on any system without any setup.
 This last resolution was motivated by the pain I felt switching laptops at work.
 All of the little scripts I had littering my home directory were gone, and moving them over revealed an invisible substrate of dependencies and assumptions.

 In my effort to automate repetitive tasks, my system incidentally accrued libraries, configuration, and random settings that silently made all these